The Rev. Dr. Judy Fentress-Williams says what Abraham and Sarah faced is akin to a Marvel superheroes plot

 Fentress-Williams asked viewers to look at the passage through the lens of internal family systems theory, which interprets the multiple sub-personalities in an individual.
 Our outward-facing part is the manager, who navigates daily life.
 The exile part carries our painful memories, including fear and shame.
 Under this theory, the characters of Abraham, Sarah and, to a lesser degree, the servants, are all parts of Abraham.
 For Fentress-Williams, Sarah’s body is “the reminder of barrenness.”
 In this story, the Lord will not allow that to be hidden, and “laughter is the action around all of this.
 The promise is Eden, and she is the wilderness.”
 God asks “the question to end all questions: Is anything too wonderful for the Lord? … The invitation to imagine is issued to the part of us that carries hurt and shame, the parts that are hidden away.”

-She observed that in the Abraham cycle “are reminders of the alternate realities when we encounter the Divine,” Fentress-Williams said.
+Among the observations she presented before taking questions: The theophanies in the Abraham cycle “are reminders of the alternate realities when we encounter the Divine,” Fentress-Williams said.
 “We must grow in such a way where we can live in more than one space and one reality.”